mirageglobe/zenifywp/README.md

 method 2

 - download from github as source
-- compress into zip file as zenifywordpress.zip
+- compress into zip file as zenifywp.zip
 - upload to wordpress themes

 # Guidelines and Road Map